250407-NET-FS/Roberto-L/README.md

         -Create an API where a store can keep track the curret inventory of the store.

     Summary:
-        -The Game Store Tracker will allow workers to check on inventory and track checkouts.

-    ES: add some technical termonilgy

-        1st
-        The Game Store Traker is amied to help those starting a a buniess in which they sale games and consoles.
-This would allow the ower, user, to make a store asgin workers to the store Once workers are added they can then start adding invetory by inputing the games info, such as Name, Developer, Publisher, Year, and Condition.
-We can also do the same for Console which use Name, Developer, Year, and Condition.
-We then can create tags, a one word decription of teh game such as Action, so that we can assign them to games, they can have mutiple tags such as 1st person, action, and shooter.
-The worker, if cashier, sould be able to procees checkouts of an a item that was sold.
-As on outside user, not a worker or owner, to view teh current games avliable.

-        2nd
-        The Game Store Tracker is amied to help those starting a busniess in which they sale games and consoles.
-This would allow the owner, authenticated user, to make a store enity iin which he can start to add Workers and assagin positions.
-Once the workes are added we can the use CRUD(Creeat, Read, Updadte, and Delete) to manage the store's inventory in both conolses and games.
-Consoles recods are captured by using Name, Developer, Release Year, and Conditon, repersented as an enum.
-The games are captured the same way but we add Publisher.
-Then the owner can Create tags usch as Action, Shooter, and First Person, to name a few, to assign to games via a many-to-many relationship, mean that games can have mutiple tags and tags can have mutiple gaems.
-And whenm a worker process a checkout, point of sale, it should record the checkout and updated invintory.
-And from a public perpsective, unauthecatied user (guest), is allowed to view avilabe invitory of games nad consles.
+        -The Game Store Tracker is aimed at helping those starting a business in which they sell games and consoles.
+This would allow the owner, authenticated user, to make a store entity in which he can start to add Workers and assign positions.
+We will also be able to manage the store's inventory, so that when a worker process a sale, it should record the checkout and update the inventory.
+This project required the use of many .NET technologies, including Entity Framework, unit testing with xUnit, and much more.

     Create an API thet does the follwoing: